-In 2010, researchers from Taiwan published a study concerning rheumatoid arthritis (RA) and pregnancy.
-The reviewed data from the Taiwan National Health Insurance Research Database found that women with RA had an increased risk of giving birth to a child with low birth weight, or who were small for gestational age.
+In 2009, researchers from Taiwan published a study concerning rheumatoid arthritis (RA) and pregnancy.
+The data from the Taiwan National Health Insurance Research Dataset showed that women with RA had an increased risk of giving birth to a child with low birth weight or who was small for gestational age (called SGA).

 What other risks are present for women with RA?
 How do they affect family planning?
 Read on to find out.

-The American College of Rheumatology notes that for years, women with autoimmune diseases like RA were advised not to get pregnant.
+The American College of Rheumatology notes that for years, women with autoimmune diseases like RA were advised to not get pregnant.
 That’s no longer the case.
-Today, with careful medical care, women with RA can fully expect to have successful pregnancies and deliver healthy babies.
+Today, with careful medical care, women with RA can expect to have successful pregnancies and deliver healthy babies.

-Researchers aren’t sure if it’s RA itself, or the medications used to treat it, that may cause the difficulty.
-Either way, only a quarter of women had trouble conceiving.
+Researchers aren’t sure if it’s RA itself, the medications used to treat it, or general inflammation that causes the difficulty.
+Either way, only one-quarter of women had trouble conceiving.
 You may not.
-If you do, check with your doctor, and don’t give up.
+If you do, check with your doctors, and don’t give up.

-Women with RA may experience remission during pregnancy.
-A 1999 study of 140 women found that 63 percent reported symptom improvement at the third trimester.
+Women with RA usually go into remission during pregnancy.
+In a 1999 study of 140 women, 63 percent reported symptom improvement at the third trimester.
 A

 This may or may not happen to you.
-If it does, enjoy the reduced symptoms, but ask your doctor how to prepare for possible flare-ups after the baby is born.
+If it does, ask your doctor how to prepare for possible flare-ups after your baby is born.

 Pregnancy floods the body with a number of hormones and chemicals, which can trigger the development of RA in some women.
 Women who are susceptible to the disease may experience it for the first time immediately after giving birth.

-A 2011 study examined records of more than one million women born between 1962 and 1992.
-About 25,000 developed autoimmune diseases like RA.
+A 2011 study examined records of more than 1 million women born between 1962 and 1992.
+About 25,500 developed autoimmune diseases like RA.
 Women had a 15 to 30 percent greater risk of contracting these types of disorders in the first year after delivery.

-The Mayo Clinic notes that women with RA and other autoimmune diseases have a higher risk of preeclampsia.
-And the study from Taiwan also indicated that women with RA have an increased risk of the disorder.
+The Mayo Clinic notes that women who have problems with their immune system have a higher risk of preeclampsia.
+And the study from Taiwan also indicated that women with RA have an increased risk of this condition.

 Preeclampsia causes high blood pressure during pregnancy.
 Complications include seizures, kidney problems, and in rare cases, death of the mother and/or child.
-It typically starts after the 20th week of pregnancy, and can exist without any noticeable symptoms.
-It’s often discovered during prenatal checkups.
+It typically starts after 20 weeks of pregnancy and can be present without any noticeable symptoms.
+It’s usually discovered during prenatal checkups.

-Women who experience symptoms of RA during pregnancy may be at higher risk for delivering babies that are underweight.
+Women who experience symptoms of RA during pregnancy may be at higher risk for delivering underweight babies.

-Those who suffered more symptoms during pregnancy, though, were more likely to have children who were considered to be at low birth weight.
+Those who suffered more symptoms during pregnancy, however, were more likely to have children with low birth weight.

-There are some risks to pregnant women with RA, but they’re low.
-They shouldn’t stop you from planning to have children.
+There are some risks for pregnant women with RA, but they shouldn’t stop you from planning to have children.
 The important thing is to get regular checkups.

 Ask your doctor about any potential side effects of the medications you’re taking.
 With careful prenatal care, you should be able to have a successful and healthy pregnancy and delivery.